-Applied Technical Services offers pacifier and teether testing to detect toxic substances and verify structural integrity in accordance with standards 16 CFR 1511 and 1500.18(a)(8).
+Applied Technical Services offers teether and pacifier testing to detect toxic substances and verify structural integrity in accordance with standards 16 CFR 1511 and 1500.18(a)(8).
 Testing pacifiers and teethers for chemical and structural safety is especially important due to the increased vulnerability of infants.
 According to the CPSC, pacifiers and teethers require testing at a CPSC-accepted laboratory such as ATS (using toy safety standard ASTM F963 4.20 & 4.22).

 What is BPA?